Blending Essential Oils:

 The results of all 3 are below…

 - Levander essential oil: For strong scent; 2.64 ounces

-b.
-Bergamot essential oil: For strong scent; 2.20 ounces
+- Bergamot essential oil: For strong scent; 2.20 ounces

-c.
-Rosemary essential oil: For strong scent; 2.20 ounces
+- Rosemary essential oil: For strong scent; 2.20 ounces

-c.
-The maximum usage rate for Lavender is slightly higher at 2.64 ounces.
+#3: The maximum usage rate for Lavender is slightly higher at 2.64 ounces.
 Because this is my higher end oil amount, this is the maximum I can use (in ounces) of the 3 oils combined.

-3. How Much of Each?
+Step 4: How Much of Each?

-This might be the trickiest part, because you have to have some idea of how well these oils hold up in CP soap, how they smell together, and whether one will over-power the other.
+Firstly, it’s helpful to have an idea of how well these oils hold up in CP soap.
+Secondly, how they smell together.
+Thirdly, whether one will over-power the other.

 So for this soap, we’ll do:

-Lavender: 1.5 ounces
+- Lavender: 1.5 ounces

-Bergamot: 0.8 ounces
+- Bergamot: 0.8 ounces

-Rosemary: 0.34 ounces
+- Rosemary: 0.34 ounces

 = 2.64 Total

-This will yield the strongest scent profile for this amount of soap at 2.64 ounces of essential oils combined.
+In our opinion, this will yield the strongest scent profile for this amount of soap at 2.64 ounces of essential oils combined.

-1. Substitute common citrus scents that have trouble making it through the environment that is cold process soap making.
+1. Substitute common citrus scents that have trouble making it through the environment of cold process soap making.